lrspeiser/sigmagravity/README.md

 ### H.5.
 Theoretical Outlook

-Developing a first-principles theory that quantitatively predicts:
+Developing a first-principles theory that quantitatively suggests:
 - ℓ₀ ~ 5 kpc for galaxy disks
 - ℓ₀ ~ 200 kpc for cluster lensing
 - A₀ ~ 0.6 for galaxies